-PTSD After NC Car Accident Injuries
+PTSD After Car Accident Injuries

 Car accidents are unexpected and unwelcome intruders in our daily lives.
 Even accidents that do not seem major can result in some form of psychological distress.
 Regret, shock, anger, and fear are all possible reactions to an accident.
 After a traumatic experience, most people have acute stress disorder (ASD) which usually goes away in a few weeks.
 But for some, the trauma of being injured in an accident leaves them with recurrent symptoms that last much longer.

 If you are experiencing the above symptoms after an accident, talk to your doctor as soon as possible to determine if further treatment is needed (be sure to let your doctor know if your symptoms have lasted longer than a month).
-Treatment for PTSD after NC Car Accident Injuries usually involve therapy (behavioral or cognitive), medications, and pain management.
+Risk factors for PTSD include having other mental disorders (like depression or anxiety) or having a traumatic experience in childhood.

-The at-fault driver’s insurance company owes you coverage of your accident related medical bills, including mental health treatment, but let’s face it, insurance companies make money off premiums, not paying claims.
-Hiring a NC Personal Injury Attorney that handles car accidents can help ensure that the insurance company covers your medical expenses, including mental health treatment for your PTSD.
+Unfortunately, an insurance company may not want to pay for mental health treatment, but let’s face it, insurance companies make money off premiums, not paying claims.
+Hiring a NC Personal Injury Attorney that handles car accidents can help ensure that the insurance company covers all your medical expenses, including mental health treatment for your PTSD.

 The Bishop Law Firm represents car victims of auto accidents in Raleigh, Cary, Durham, Rocky Mount, Wilson, Fayetteville, Smithfield, Louisburg, Chapel Hill, Roanoke Rapids and more!